Craig Allen's Fun Facts: "December 1963 (Oh, What A Night)"

 It was finally released in the U.S. in late 1993...and rediscovered by original fans...and making fans of younger listeners who had never heard the original version...

-The single was released in the form of 2 edits (3:59 and 4:22), along with the extended version for club play coming in at 6:13.
+The single was released in the form of 2 edits (3:59 and 4:22), along with the extended version for club play coming in at 6:13 (as you see on the cassette version, above).

 The 90's remix was so popular, that it stayed on the Top-40 charts for an amazing 20 weeks.